 - As of 20th December 2020, all those travelling to Brazil have to complete a Travelers Health Declaration form within 72 hours of boarding.
 This is filled out and submitted online.

-There is no mandatory quarantine period in place in Brazil.
-However, if you start to experience COVID-19 symptoms, the Brazilian government advises that you should self isolate for 15 days.
+There is no mandatory quarantine period in place in Brazil for most travellers.
+However, if you have permission to enter when coming from or via the UK, India or South Africa (or having transited through any of these countries in the last 14 days), you will be required to quarantine upon arrival for 14 days.
+If you start to experience COVID-19 symptoms, the Brazilian government advises that you should self isolate for 15 days.

 You must wear a face mask in public spaces.
 This includes on the street, in parks and on public transport (including taxis).

 There are extra local requirements for the mandatory use of masks in other places too, for example in gyms and shops.
 These additional rules apply in several cities, including but not limited to, Sāo Paulo, Belo Horizonte, Brasília and Rio de Janeiro.